 • Heating spices such as turmeric (curry), ginger, cayenne pepper, chili powder and pepper, cumin, cloves, and cinnamon

-By following this diet, estrogen deficient–slow processors are able to regain their energy and zest for life, reduce joint pain, and stabilize their hormone levels.
-Not to mention, eating a healthy diet provides menopause relief from symptoms like menopause hot flashes and night sweats.
+By following this diet, slow processors are able to regain their energy and zest for life, reduce joint pain, and stabilize their female hormone levels.
+Not to mention, eating a healthy diet provides menopause relief from symptoms like hot flashes and night sweats.

-I follow an exercise program for estrogen deficient–fast processors (click here to see my previous blog entry that describes what this is http://blog.drlark.com/blog/dr-lark/0/0/exercise-for-estrogen-deficient-slow-processors).
-Even though my hormones are healthy and well-balanced, I fall more into this category than any other because I am a petite and slender woman, and I have a fast-paced day-to-day life.
-To help maintain my hormonal balance, I slow down by following an exercise program that calms me.
+I personally follow an exercise program for estrogen deficient–fast processors.
+Even though my female hormones are healthy and well-balanced, I fall more into this category because I am a petite and slender woman, and I have a fast-paced day-to-day life.
+To help balance my female hormones, I follow a workout routine that calms me.

 Estrogen deficient–fast processors don’t want to heat up their bodies and sweat.
 It is more important to engage in slower, more expansive and relaxing aerobic activities that are moderately strenuous and can be done in a relaxed and leisurely way.
 For this reason, the best activities for women in this category include golf, gardening, swimming, and moderately-paced walking and bicycling.
 You can also try ballroom dancing—in particular, slower dances like the waltz.